 We prevent foodborne illness in El Paso County's retail food establishments through regulatory and educational efforts.
-El Paso County has over 2,400 licensed establishments or vendors that provide food to the public—including restaurants, caterers, grocery stores, convenience stores, school kitchens, and mobile vehicle vendors.
+El Paso County has more than 2,700 licensed establishments or vendors that provide food to the public — including restaurants, caterers, grocery stores, convenience stores, school kitchens, and mobile vehicle vendors.
 Public Health’s Environmental Health Specialists routinely inspect facilities to assure compliance with food safety regulations and educate food handlers, investigate consumer complaints, and assist with foodborne outbreak investigations.
 In addition, Public Health issues licenses to retail food establishments and conducts thorough reviews of plans for new and remodeled facilities.
 Food safety classes are offered in English and Spanish languages.

 Food Safety Education

-- New!
-Online handbook: Food Safety Handbook for Food Service Workers
+- Online handbook: Food Safety Handbook for Food Service Workers

-- New!
-Online handbook: [Español] Manual Para Trabajadores de Servicio de Alimentos
+- Online handbook: [Español] Manual Para Trabajadores de Servicio de Alimentos

-- New!
-Printable handbook: Food Safety Handbook for Food Service Workers
+- Printable handbook: Food Safety Handbook for Food Service Workers

-- New!
-Food Safety Flyers for Food Service Workers
+- Food Safety Flyers for Food Service Workers

-- New!
-Food Safety Flyers [Español] for Food Service Workers
+- Food Safety Flyers [Español] for Food Service Workers

 Food Safety at Home